kommunication/stock-server/README.md

 # Stock Market Simulation

-An illustrative implementation of a backend RESTful service.
+An illustrative implementation of a backend RESTful service using Scala, Finatra and a custom in-memory data structure.

 ## Structure of Source Code
 ```